intentionally-left-nil/pixelfed-docker/README.md

 The nice thing about this setup is you can test the changes locally to your hearts content before deploying!

-1. Back in your local terminal, `cd pixelfed-docker/pixelfed`
-1. Update the git repository to the appropriate commit you're interested in.
-E.g `git pull origin dev`
-1. Re-build the pixelfed base image `docker compose --profile setup build pixelfed`
+1. Update the docker-compose file for all of the pixelfed images to point to the new verison
 1. Re-build the dev environment `docker compose --profile dev build`
 1. Run the worker in docker `docker compose --profile dev run --rm -i -t worker /bin/sh`
 1. Switch to the www-data user: `su www-data`